WebFiori/framework/README.md

 * Autoload of user defined classes (loading composer packages also supported).
 * Ability to create background tasks and let them run in specific time using CRON.
 * Well-defined file upload and file handling sub-system.
-* Basic support for running the framework through CLI.
+* Basic support for creating CLI Applications.
-* Ability to implement custom CLI commands.

 ## Standard Libraries